dantecatalfamo/agenda-html/README.md

 ## Extensions

-This extension can be used to set the new tab page in [Chrome](https://chrome.google.com/webstore/detail/custom-new-tab-url/mmjbdbjnoablegbkcklggeknkfcjkjia)
+[This](https://chrome.google.com/webstore/detail/custom-new-tab-url/mmjbdbjnoablegbkcklggeknkfcjkjia) extension can be used to set the new tab page in Chrome, and [this](https://addons.mozilla.org/en-US/firefox/addon/new-tab-override/) one can be used for Firefox.

 ## Example